sonic-net/sonic-mgmt/docs/testplan/smart-switch/high-availability/keysight_ha_testplan.md

 SmartSwitch0 will be the Active node and dpu0 in SmartSwitch1 shall be set to Standby.
 Both DPUs will share same network configurations.

-Configuration3.
-A third test configuration will use four DPUs.
-HA sets will be established between dpu0 of SmartSwitch0 and SmartSwitch1 and dpu1 of SmartSwitch0 and SmartSwitch1

 ## Test Methodology
 Following test methodology will be used for measuring HA switchover and performance.